 There are a number of ways you can engage employees in the GDPR and the importance of data protection:

-1. Top down engagement: The stakes are now so high that data protection and cyber security are executive level issues.
+Top down engagement: The stakes are now so high that data protection and cyber security are executive level issues.
 That means that management must lead by example, to ensure the message is communicated effectively across the whole organisation.
 There's no point expecting employees to get on board with the new rules if the CEO doesn't set the tone for everybody.

-2. Introduce a data protection policy: A clear and concise policy should include key dos and don'ts regarding handling sensitive information, customers rights, as well as password security and how to detect and report any data concerns or suspicious activity.
+Introduce a data protection policy: A clear and concise policy should include key dos and don'ts regarding handling sensitive information, customers rights, as well as password security and how to detect and report any data concerns or suspicious activity.
 It can form part of the induction process, with all employees required to read and sign it, as well as acting as a reference guide, if ever anybody has a query about handling data.

-3. Build into your mission and values: As part of a 'privacy by design' approach, consider including a data protection element in the mission and values of your company, as well as including it in job descriptions, employee contracts and progress reviews.
+Build into your mission and values: As part of a 'privacy by design' approach, consider including a data protection element in the mission and values of your company, as well as including it in job descriptions, employee contracts and progress reviews.
 That way it always stays front of mind with staff and that they understand its importance.

-4. Regular training and communication: Cyber training is often overlooked – a recent Government survey found that only 20% of businesses have ever given staff some kind of cyber security training.
+Regular training and communication: Cyber training is often overlooked – a recent Government survey found that only 20% of businesses have ever given staff some kind of cyber security training.
 And while it might sound dull, it doesn't have to be.
 Try to be creative about how you do it by organising quizzes, events and learning from examples of where organisations have been caught out.

-5. Access controls: Cultural change is important, but it's also vital to control who can access what data in your organisation.
+Access controls: Cultural change is important, but it's also vital to control who can access what data in your organisation.
 Only those employees that need certain information should be able to gain entry to the files in question, with password protection in place at the very least, and further authentication if possible.
 The access levels required by each employee should also be tracked so that nobody has any log-ins they don't need.
 Privileges should be automatically revoked and details changed when employees leave the company.

-One of the core changes that the GDPR will introduce is the concept of 'privacy by design', which wasn't touched upon in the previous Data Protection Act.
+One of the core changes that the GDPR has introduced is the concept of 'privacy by design', which wasn't touched upon in the previous Data Protection Act.
 Implementing privacy by design isn't a requirement of the act, as such – more of a recommendation.
 However, that doesn't mean you should ignore it, as it could make complying with your other obligations easier, and help you build a more secure and sustainable business in the long-run.
 So, what is it and how can you do it?

-The wording of the GDPR is ambiguous, to say the least, but the Information Commissioners Office (ICO) has put forward a much clearer description of privacy by design, which is "an approach to projects that promotes privacy and data protection compliance from the start."
+The wording of the GDPR is ambiguous, to say the least, but the Information Commissioner's Office (ICO) has put forward a much clearer description of privacy by design, which is "an approach to projects that promotes privacy and data protection compliance from the start."
 It is believed to have stemmed from the concept of 'value sensitive design', which takes human values into account throughout the entire design process, building inherently secure systems and processes, rather than bolting protection on retroactively.